Join the National Million Pollinator Garden Challenge

 3. Enjoy the butterflies!

 The City of Sunrise invites you to be Good and Green by conserving resources and practicing stewardship.
-A great way to do this is by adding butterfly-friendly plants to your landscape, or even your balcony!
+A great way to do this is by adding butterfly-friendly plants to your landscape at home, school or work.

 There are more than 3,000 certified environmentally friendly landscapes throughout Broward County.
 Is yours?
-Be a butterfly hero and get certified with the National Wildlife Federation which is part of the national Million Pollinator Garden Challenge and you will also receive Broward County NatureScape recognition!
+Be a butterfly hero and get certified with the National Wildlife Federation and you will also receive Broward County NatureScape recognition!

 Naturescape recognizes landscapes certified by either the National Wildlife Federation or the Florida Yard Recognition program.
 For more information, call 954-519-0317 or visit Broward County's NatureScape Program.

 Why are butterflies important?
 Butterflies are pollinators that are important to our ecosystem and to agriculture – did you know that the production of 1 out of every 3 bites of food we eat depends on pollinators?

 Butterfly and other pollinator populations are in decline and YOU can make a difference!
 For example, the monarch butterfly, whose populations have declined 90% over the last decade, need Milkweed or Butterfly Weed which are plants with pretty red, yellow or white flowers.
 Butterflies need nectar from flowering plants, and they need host plants for the hungry caterpillars.
 Each type of butterfly likes certain plants.
 To help you get started, here are three plants that support seven butterflies!

 Please feel free to download, print, or share our Be A Butterfly Hero Flyer!